psisber-ptc/hudl-candidate-proj/integration_tests/README.md

 3. Some custom options have been implemented:
 - `--baseurl="base url"` This is useful for testing in different environments or international versions of the site.
 It defaulst to `https://www.hudl.com`.
 An example usage would be `pytest --baseurl="https://es.hudl.com"` or `baseurl="https://staging.hudl.com"`
 - `--browser="browswer name"` Chrome and Firefox are currently supported.
 It defaults to Chrome.
 An example usage would be `pytest --browser="firfox"`
+**NOTE: The final test will fail due to the issue with replicating the 'Remember me' functionality**

 ## Developing Tests